 The helmet, this is a very overlooked piece of protective equipment but such a good investment.
 Would you rather spend $40 now and not have a concussion later?

 This list is not meant to scare you from roller skating, but to provide tips for making sure you are safe while you do it.
-Injuries can still happen no matter how much protective equipment you wear, but just like a seat belt will help in the car, a good set of pads will keep you safe on the 8 wheels.
+Injuries can still happen no matter how much roller skate protective gear you wear, but just like a seat belt will help in the car, a good set of pads will keep you safe on the 8 wheels.